gnulug/projects/website.md

 ### Editing the Website ###

-gnulug.org
+www.gnulug.org -> gnulug.org
 * Webserver for official gnulug website
-* Cronjob that pulls and applies changes from repo every 10 minutes
+* Cronjob that pulls and applies changes from repo every 5 minutes
-* Website run by ACM, limited access

 Write access to ACMLug/website repository is limited to Owners and Core groups.
 ```